Kongduino/rak11300_MP/README.md

 }
 ```

 Note that support for rak12019 hasn't been implemented yet – it's a little more complex.
+Also, since BME devices often share the same IDs, I am implementing a scheme to read the device's ID and decide whether it's a BME680 or BME280.
+WIP.

 ## Libraries